Mentor Research Institute

 Participating in a VBP contract can lead to loss of control over patient care, fragmentation of services, challenges with performance metrics, financial risks, potential for increased disparities, data collection and reporting challenges, provider burnout, perverse incentives, complexity and lack of experience, and risk of inadequate reimbursement.

-Support from Internal Auditors
+Support from Independent Certified Internal Auditors

-Internal auditors play a crucial role in supporting joint ventures and VBP contracting by managing conflicts of interest, conducting risk assessments, providing governance and control framework reviews, evaluating financial performance, ensuring compliance monitoring, and facilitating continuous improvement initiatives.
+Independent internal auditors play a crucial role in supporting joint ventures and VBP contracting by managing conflicts of interest, conducting risk assessments, providing governance and control framework reviews, evaluating financial performance, ensuring compliance monitoring, and facilitating continuous improvement initiatives.

 The document underscores the critical need for preparedness, strategic negotiation, ongoing monitoring, and adaptation to the evolving landscape of value-based payment contracting for psychotherapy services, aiming to improve quality, manage costs, and enhance patient outcomes in the mental health sector.